-Concerning the participation of female board member on specific board committees, Thiruvadi and Huang (2011), using a sample of S&P Small Cap 600, found consistent evidence that the presence of a female director on the audit committee constrains accrual-based earnings management.
-Female directors are found to have a significant influence on the quality of financial reporting and contribute to the efficacy of corporate governance considerably.
-Pucheta-Martínez, Bel-Oms, and Olcina-Sempere (2016) found that the percentage of female directors on different committees increase the likelihood of further transparency by disclosing audit reports with less uncertainties and scope limitation qualifications.
-In summary, more diverse board of directors contribute to board effectiveness (Huse & Solberg, 2006), enhanced strategic controls (Nielsen & Huse, 2010) and corporate social responsibility (Adams & Ferreira, 2009b), and improvements of earnings forecast (Chapple, Dunstan, & Truong, 2018).
+Concerning the participation of female board members on specific board committees, Thiruvadi and Huang (2011), using a sample of S&P Small Cap 600, found consistent evidence that the presence of a female director on the audit committee constrains accrual-based earnings management.
+Female directors are found to have a significant influence on the quality of financial reporting and contribute considerably to the efficacy of corporate governance.
+Pucheta Martínez, Bel Oms, and Olcina Sempere (2016) found that a higher percentage of female directors on different committees increases the likelihood of further transparency by disclosing audit reports with less uncertainties and scope limitation qualifications.
+In summary, more diversity in boards of directors contributes to board effectiveness (Huse & Solberg, 2006), enhanced strategic controls (Nielsen & Huse, 2010) and corporate social responsibility (Adams & Ferreira, 2009b), and improvements of earnings forecasts (Chapple, Dunstan, & Truong, 2018).
 Hence, all the previous literature suggests the following research hypothesis: